thanos-io/thanos/docs/proposals/deletions_object_storage.md

 ## Future Work

+*   Performing actual deletions in the object storage and rewriting the blocks based on tombstones by the compactor.
 *   Have a max waiting duration feature for performing deletions where a default value is considered if explicitly not specified by the user. (only after this time passes the deletions are performed by the compactor in the next compaction cycle)
 *   Have the undoing deletions feature and there are two proposed ways
     *   API to undelete a time series - maybe delete the whole tombstones file?